berthu/PrimeControls/README.md

   contributions of a critical point for an open-loop transfer function with polynomial coefficients `numerator` and `denominator` to a point given by damping ratio `zeta` and polar radius `radius`.
-This program is mainly used to check whether a given complex conjugate intersects the root locus.
+This program is mainly used to check whether a given point in the complex plane lies on the root locus.
+The inputs `numerator` and `denominator` are row matrices consisting of the coefficients of the relevant polynomials in decreasing power, so [1 2 3] corresponds to the coefficients of the polynomial x^2 + 2x + 3.

 - `rlk(numerator, denominator, complex_point)` calculates the required
   gain for the open-loop transfer function with polynomial coefficients `numerator` and `denominator` to realize a pole of `complex_point`, expressed as `a+b*i`.
-For example, after using rldamp, the pole can be used here as:
+For example, after using rldamp to confirm the exist of a pole, its coordinates can be converted to Cartesian via:

   ```
   radius*cos(180-acos(zeta)) + radius*sin(180-acos(zeta))*i